Source: MCC 2018-19 Catalog

 - See admission checklist for further information.

-Complete Medical Assistant Program application
+Complete Medical Assistant Certificate Program application

 Applicants will be admitted to the MA sequence on a first-come, first-served basis once admission requirements have been met.
 Applications are available in the Counseling and Advising Office, Room 101.
+Students must meet with a counselor to begin the process of acceptance into the Medical Assistant Certificate Program.

 |AH 104 – Medical Insurance Billing||2/2|